RGD2/icestorm-git-sing/README.md

 CTRL-D a few times will do the trick.
 You will probably want to use Vagrant Manager to 'Halt' the VM too.
 Note that any changes to the image filesystem will be lost after singularity stops.
+If you find yourself needing to repeat steps, read the singularity documentation and use this built image as a base for your own singularity build recipe.

 ## Getting back in